DustinScharf/musiccharts/README.md

 **Download here:** https://github.com/DustinScharf/musiccharts/releases/download/v1.0/MusicCharts.exe _(Windows)_

-_*Linux & Mac: You can load this repository into your IDE/Editor like PyCharm or VSCode and start it from there_
+_*Linux, Mac, etc.: You can load this repository into your IDE/Editor like PyCharm or VSCode and start it from there_

 ### Usage